StanJulia/Stan.jl/README.md

 On Windows, the CmdStanDir argument appears needed (this is still being investigated).
 On OSX/Unix CmdStanDir is obtained from either ~/.juliarc.jl or an environment variable (see the Requirements section).

 As stated above, by default it will run 4 chains, optionally display a combined summary and returns a Mamba Chains object for a sampler.
-Other methods return a dictionary.
+Some other Stan methods, e.g. optimize, return a dictionary.

 In this case 'sim1' is a Mamba Chains object.
 We can inspect sim1 as follows:
 ```